 - Conventionally grown fruits and vegetables have labels with four digits.

 - If the code contains more than five digits, it is not part of the internationally standardized system.

 Organically grown means natural fertilizers were used instead of synthetic chemicals.

 Organic farming uses compost and manure instead of chemical fertilizers.
 It uses insects and birds, and/or traps instead of synthetic pesticides.
 Crop rotation, mulching and hand weeding replace synthetic herbicides.
 Organic produce is usually grown without genetic engineering or modification.

 Conventionally grown means synthetic fertilizers and pesticides were used to promote growth and prevent disease.

 Produce can be called organic if it’s certified to have grown on soil that had no synthetic fertilizers and pesticides applied for three years prior to harvest, according to the federal Department of Agriculture (USDA).

 If you’re shopping on a budget, organic foods tend to be more expensive, due largely to limited supplies and additional labor and other costs to produce.
 You have options when buying conventionally grown produce, however.
 Just check which products have the lowest pesticide residue.

 The nonprofit Environmental Working Group (EWG) releases the annual Shopper's Guide to Pesticides in Produce, which lists fruits and vegetables with the highest and lowest pesticide residues.

 “The more transparency we have in food labels the better,” says Dr. Lane.
-“With so many choices, understanding what labels mean can help clarify our food choices.”
+“With so many choices, understanding what labels, especially vegetable and fruit code specifics, mean can help clarify our food choices.”